HarshilBhuva/portswigger-websecurity-academy/01-sqli/SQL_injection_with_filter_bypass_via_XML_encoding/README.md

 I can check the stock in several locations for each of the products so I do this and check the result in Burp Proxy:

+// 📝 CLICK "VIEW PRODUCT" > CHECK STOCK TO GET PROCDUCT/STOCK URL REQUEST

+// 📝 SEND THE REQUEST TO REPEATER TO SEND AGAIN AND AGAIN AND SEE RESPONSE

 ![](img/vanilla_stock_check.png)

 Now I want to see what happens if I try to inject a basic SQL command.
 The next steps I perform for both arguments `productId` and `storeId` separately as I do not know the SQL statement that is used and whether both arguments are injectable.